fission-codes/rust-template/README.md

 * Release GitHub Action workflow(s) using the [release-please-action][release-please-action] and the [release-please][release-please] deploy strategy (*optional*)
-  * For Wasm libraries, this includes publishing to npm via [wasm-pack][wasm-pack], reliant on the Cargo version for the Wasm package.
+  * For Wasm libraries, this includes publishing to npm with [wasm-pack][wasm-pack], reliant on the Cargo version for the Wasm package.
 * Test, lint, audit, and code coverage (via [Codecov][codecov]) GitHub Action workflows (*optional*)